srid/purescript-book-sources/chapter10.md

 ## Project Setup

-The source code for this module is a continuation of the source code from chapters 7 and 8.
-As such, the Gruntfile includes the appropriate source files from those directories.
+The source code for this module is a continuation of the source code from chapters 3, 7 and 8.
+As such, the source tree includes the appropriate source files from those chapters.

 This chapter adds one new Bower dependency on the `purescript-foreign` library, which provides a data type and functions for working with _untyped data_.

-There is also a new NPM dependency: the Gruntfile for this chapter uses the `grunt-contrib-connect` package to run a static file server after compilation.
-The reason for this is to avoid browser-specific issues with local storage when the webpage is served from a local file.
-To run this chapter's example, run `grunt`, and then open the browser to `http://localhost:8000`.
+_Note_: to avoid browser-specific issues with local storage when the webpage is served from a local file, it might be necessary to run this chapter's project over HTTP.

 ## A Disclaimer

-PureScript provides a simple foreign function interface to make working with JavaScript as simple as possible.
+PureScript provides a straightforward foreign function interface to make working with JavaScript as simple as possible.
 However, it should be noted that the FFI is an _advanced_ feature of the language.
 To use it safely and effectively, you should have an understanding of the runtime representation of the data you plan to work with.
 This chapter aims to impart such an understanding as pertains to code in PureScript's standard libraries.

 PureScript's FFI is designed to be very flexible.
 In practice, this means that developers have a choice, between giving their foreign functions very simple types, or using the type system to protect against accidental misuses of foreign code.
 Code in the standard libraries tends to favor the latter approach.

 As a simple example, a JavaScript function makes no guarantees that its return value will not be `null`.
 Indeed, idiomatic JavaScript code returns `null` quite frequently!
 However, PureScript's types are usually not inhabited by a null value.
 Therefore, it is the responsibility of the developer to handle these corner cases appropriately when designing their interfaces to JavaScript code using the FFI.

 ## Calling PureScript from JavaScript